 However, it is just not this.
 One of the benefits of current affairs preparation is that you can cover a significant static portion of your syllabus for subjects like Indian Polity and Economy.
 Hence, you are optimizing and saving time in the exam preparation journey.
-In this piece, we will go through how to prepare current affairs for UPSC.

 - Sources Of Current Affairs For UPSC